Siggg/culottes/README.md

 # culottes

-The culottes dapp is here.
-Culottes lets open communities decide who deserves or needs additional income and distributes that income accordingly.
-The culottes board game (its paper-based equivalent) is at https://gitlab.io/culottes
+The culottes dapp lets open communities decide who deserves or needs additional income, collects donations and distributes that income accordingly.

+The culottes board game (the paper-based equivalent and simulation of the culottes dapp) is at https://siggg.gitlab.io/culottes